biolab-tools/SCRAMBLER/README.md

 `-i` input file with spacer pairs

-`-o` output file with assembled arrays
+`-o` path to output directory for assembled arrays

 `-p` path to config file